This manual explains how to share files using a subversion (SVN) repository. For a

 check out those files from SVN:

 and pressing the return key.
-Make sure to include thes
+Make sure to include the s in

-and the space + period at the end (afterdata
+https and the space + period at the end (after

 The command line entries should look like this: